 This group seeks to provide fellowship for college students and others that are near college age.
 Eikon also has members that are beginning their careers and and may or may not be married.
 Since most members of Eikon do not have children or families, their activities are often planned on weekday evenings or after worship services.

 This group seeks to provide fellowship for individuals, couples, and young families with children through school-age.
 Members are from all types of careers, education, and backgrounds.
-Throughout the year, Cornerstone has a Wednesday Evening Bible class designed for its members.
 Cornerstone meets monthly for a fellowship meal, many times in the home of one of its members.
 Most activities are scheduled to not conflict with typical work schedules and so children can go to bed on time on school nights.

 This group seeks to provide fellowship for individuals and families with pre-teen and teenage children or those recently out of the house.
 Nexus meets monthly for a get together.
 Because of how busy many within this group are, most activities are scheduled to not conflict with work and family schedules.

 This group is comprised of those that are at the peak of their careers or recently retired.
 Most are empty-nesters and many have grandchildren.
 Steady Climbers have monthly get togethers and often take trips as a group.
 Most group activities are scheduled so as not to conflict with a typical work schedule.

 (Leaders: Ed & Joan Bachman)

 This group is made of mostly retired individuals with grandchildren and some with great-grandchildren.
 Many of the widows and widowers at Farmington are members of this group, but there are plenty of married couples that claim membership in this group as well.
 The Golden Agers take frequent trips to various places throughout the region.
 They also eat lunch together at 11 AM on the first Wednesday of each month at Rick's Iron Skillet in Fayetteville.
 Since most members are retired, the Golden Agers activities often take place during the day in the middle of the week.